coder/docs/guides/gitconfig.md

 ```

 As you can see from the example, system-level git configurations live
 under `/etc/gitconfig`.
-If present, Coder applies the settings to each git
+If present, `git` applies the settings to each repository.
-repository present.
 However, any Coder user can override system-level settings
 using global or worktree git configurations.

+For more information on git configuration, refer to the [official documentation](https://git-scm.com/docs/git-config)